TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/update-api-with-oas.md

 Now let's assume you made some change in your OpenAPI Specification using some tool outside Tyk's domain.
 It could be for example adding a new path, changing description or any other change.

-In this case we added a new endpoint, `POST /pet`, with a schema that validates the payload it receives (`requestBody.content.application/json.schema`) and a new security scheme (The OpenAPI Specification is in the code snippet in the next section, just to avoid repeatition)
+In this example we added a new endpoint, `POST /pet`, with a schema that validates the payload it receives (`requestBody.content.application/json.schema`) and a new security scheme (The OpenAPI Specification is in the code snippet in the next section, just to avoid repetition)

 #### Update the Tyk API definition using just your updated OpenAPI Specification